 Administrators Smith & Williamson were unavailable for comment on the immediate prospects of the company.

-It is unclear what the future now holds for both the firm and the Southampton developed technology behind the 5in black and white rollable screen, which Polymer Vision had hoped would take the world by storm.
+It is unclear what the future now holds for both the firm and the Southampton developed technology behind the 5in black and white rollable screen, which Polymer Vision had hoped would take the

 It had been expected to shortly be available in colour and to triple the screen area of the average mobile phone while keeping it pocket sized.